February 15 2022 | 3 min read

 Unknown vulnerabilities are much more complex.
 Consider what it takes for an attacker to discover and exploit a zero-day vulnerability in custom code.
-Even with tools like metasploit, taking advantage of a brand-new buffer overflow is non-trivial!
+Even with tools like Metasploit, taking advantage of a brand-new buffer overflow is non-trivial!
 It requires an order of magnitude more skill and security knowledge than the vast majority of would-be attackers.
-For this reason, attackers will always gravitate towards known weaknesses and vulnerabilities.
+For this reason, attackers will always gravitate toward known weaknesses and vulnerabilities.

 A cloud-native app as a “system” consists of open source libraries, multiple layers of dependencies, Infra as Code, scripts, cloud configurations, API gateway settings, and more.
 The custom code you write yourself is only a small portion of the application.
 The greatest surface area for mistakes is in the rest of the app!
 When AppSec leaders focus on statically analyzing their custom code as the centerpiece of their programs, they’re making a common – but critical – mistake!
-Legacy SAST tools drown AppSec professionals in false-positives and incorrectly-prioritized alerts.
+Legacy SAST tools drown AppSec professionals in false positives and incorrectly-prioritized alerts.